|Remorse from Kate Coleman? Not.

 Coleman doesn’t include a word about the Save the Headwaters Campaign, even though Bari’s single-minded devotion to it caused her to delay getting the lump in her breast Net Singles examined, a delay that may have caused Bari’s death from cancer in March, 1997.
 It’s an unforgiveable omission in a book that pretends to be a biography.

-Coleman is equally shameless about repeating any malicious gossip that she hears, no matter how absurd and unlikely it may be.
+Coleman is equally shameless about repeating any malicious gossip that she hears, no matter when trying out fuck app how absurd and unlikely it may be.
 The book is filled with it, but Coleman gave an even more dramatic demonstration of her journalistic anti-ethics at her Fort Bragg reading January 8, 2005.
 The tape recording has Coleman telling the audience that she had just that day received a phone call from a woman in Humboldt County who said she had been told by an acquaintance who is a waitress that Darryl Cherney used pipe bombs for fishing and bragged about filling his freezer with bomb-killed fish!

 This breathless new discovery (actually an old slander that Cherney puts in his “weird shit” file) was repeated by Coleman two weeks later at her Mendocino reading, except that Coleman claimed she heard it directly from the waitress who overheard Cherney, leaving the unnamed acquaintance out of the chain of hearsay.